andreasdominik/SnipsGoogleTTS/README.md

 and no longer locally on your Raspberry Pi but instead is shared with Google.

-Do not install this scripts, if you want to keep everything locally!
+Do not install this scripts, if you want to keep everything local!

 eof.